gravetii/wordagam/README.md

 ## Building from source

-The project is built as a modular Java application using maven.
+The project is built as a modular Java application using gradle.
 You can build the project and create a custom runtime image for your platform using `jlink`.
 Run this in the root folder of the project -
 ```
 ./gradlew clean jlink
 ```